Your Guide to study Medicine in Italy

 The exam system is unlike anything in India

-Most exams are oral.
+Most exams here are oral.
 You sit across from your professor for 15 to 60 minutes and discuss the material.
 They ask, you explain, they probe deeper.
-It's intense, it's personal, and it rewards understanding over memorisation.
+It rewards understanding over memorisation.

 Most universities offer 3–4 exam sessions per year (typically February, June/July, and September).
 There is no grading curve.
 There is no limit to how many students can score 30.
 And your final degree grade is calculated on a 110-point scale, weighted by credits.
 110 e Lode is the top.